 Slow cooked beef shin, with a Thai-inspired twist

-I’ve always loved the idea of slow-cooked meat, the sort that falls off the bone (if it has one) and disintegrates in your mouth.
-When it’s done well, the intensity of flavour is wonderful and minimal effort for the jaw an added bonus.
-And then there’s that glorious aroma that wafts from the kitchen as you sit back on the couch with a good book and a glass of iced-tea.
+I’ve always loved the idea of slow-cooked meat, the sort that falls off the bone and disintegrates in your mouth.
+When it’s done well, the flavours are wonderful.
+And then there’s that glorious aroma that wafts from the kitchen as you sit back on the couch with a book and a glass of iced-tea.
 It’s the oven that does the work.

 Of course, slow-cooked means forethought.
 And frankly, occasions for that are rare.
 Most weekdays I walk into the kitchen with no more than an hour to make good with whatever’s been left out to thaw that day.
-Slow is not the word.
+Slow is not a thing.
 Still, there are weekends and with just a little planning, a decent slow-cook is really quite easy.

 HERE’S WHAT YOU NEED

 • a 1.5 kg piece of beef shin, off the bone.
 Also known as the shank (or gravy beef), the shin is taken from the animal’s lower leg.
 It’s a well-worked muscle full of connective tissue that breaks down through slow-cooking.
 The result is a moist and tender meat with a really rich flavour.
 I like it.

 • 1 good-sized red onion, peeled and chopped into large pieces.

 • 2-3 stems of lemongrass.
 Give them a few good whacks with a meat tenderiser or the flat side of a cleaver to release the flavour.